Outreach, Recruitment and Education

-The Education and Information Transfer Core (EITC) functions as a vital link between the UK-ADC and local and state communities to:
+The Outreach, Recruitment and Education Core functions as a vital link between the UK-ADC and local and state communities to:

 - Support recruitment and retention activities for the clinical core of the ADC.